nathancharlesjones/Look-up-Table-Examples/README.md

 Use the "const" qualifier to inform the linker it should place the LUT in ROM.
 This is the most common scenario.
 Ex:
 ```
 // Placed in ROM
-const int something
+const int myLUT[NUMBER_OF_ELEMENTS] = {...};
 ```
-Use the "static" qualifier, absent any "const", to inform the linker it should place the LUT in RAM.
-Take care not to use BOTH "static" and "const" together, since "const" will take precedence and the array will be placed in ROM.
-Ex:
+Leave off "const" entirely in order to inform the linker to place the LUT in RAM.
+It's recommended, however, to add the "static" qualifier, in this case, for two reasons: (1) if the LUT is defined in a file, but not inside any function, the "static" qualifier helps encapsulate the implementation of the LUT (by only allowing functions inside the file to reference it, but not any others) and (2) if the LUT is defined in a function, the "static" qualifier informs the compiler that the LUT retains its values between function calls, so the compiler won't allocate room on the stack for the LUT every time the function gets called.
 ```
-// Placed in RAM
+// Placed in RAM (but not recommended)
+int myLUT[NUMBER_OF_ELEMENTS] = {...};

+// Recommended
-static int something
+static int myLUT[NUMBER_OF_ELEMENTS] = {...};
 ```
-Without either qualifier, the LUT will be placed in RAM and space will be allocated on the stack for it

 ### Data type